 What can I do to protect myself?

-Make sure your sump has a back-up battery in case of a power outage.
+Sump Pumps: Make sure your sump has a back-up battery in case of a power outage.
 Excessive rain, downed trees and other plant debris, back up city drains, causing you additional drainage issues.
-If there is a catastrophic flood, there may be nothing you can do.
-But keeping your sump hummin’ may save you a lot of headache and money in a more localized flash flooding event..
+If there is a catastrophic flood there may be nothing you can do but keeping your sump hummin’ may save you a lot of headache and money in a more localized flash flooding event..

-Mold can grow within 24-48 hours after a water event like a burst pipe.
+About that mold: Mold can grow within 24-48 hours after a water event like a burst pipe.
 If you add heat to the equation, you’ll have a recipe that mold really loves.
 As such, it is imperative after a storm to dry out your property as quickly as possible.
 You may need to call in a water mitigation company to help if the job is a large one.
-Typically, property policies exclude mold, so take swift action to remediate any mold issues!
+Mold is typically excluded from most property policies so swift action to remediate any mold issue is critical!